Generating and Exploring S-Box Multivariate Quadratic Equation Systems with SageMath: MQ of the AIA structure S-box in Sage

-This equation system can be modeled in Sage with the help of the preparatory code shown in Listing~\ref{c:prepAIA}: \begin{sageverbatim} [caption={Preparation for equation system of AIA S-box},label=c:prepAIA] nb = 8 ny = 253 varlxz = [c + str(p) for c in 'xz' for p in range(nb)] varly = ['y' + str(p) for p in range(nb*ny)] B = BooleanPolynomialRing(names = varlxz + varly) B.inject_variables() P.<p> = PolynomialRing(B) Byte.<t> = P.quotient_ring( p^8 + p^4 + p^3 + p + 1 ) X = B.gens()[:nb] Z = B.gens()[nb:][:nb] YY = [B.gens()[(2+m)*nb:][:nb] for m in range(ny)] x = sum([X[j]*t^j for j in range(nb)]) z = sum([Z[j]*t^j for j in range(nb)]) yy = [sum([_Y[j]*t^j for j in range(nb)]) for _Y in YY] \end{sageverbatim} In lines 3 and 4 lists of strings for the names of coefficients for the byte variables $\Byt{x}$, $\Byt{z}$, and $\Byt{y}_{0}$, \ldots, $\Byt{y}_{252}$ are generated.
+The equation system (\ref{e:AIA1}) can be modeled in Sage with the help of the preparatory code shown in Listing~\ref{c:prepAIA}: \begin{sageverbatim} [caption={Preparation for equation system of AIA S-box},label=c:prepAIA] nb = 8 ny = 253 varlxz = [c + str(p) for c in 'xz' for p in range(nb)] varly = ['y' + str(p) for p in range(nb*ny)] B = BooleanPolynomialRing(names = varlxz + varly) B.inject_variables() P.<p> = PolynomialRing(B) Byte.<t> = P.quotient_ring(p^8 + p^4 + p^3 + p + 1) X = B.gens()[:nb] Z = B.gens()[nb:][:nb] YY = [B.gens()[(2+m)*nb:][:nb] for m in range(ny)] x = Byte(list(X)) z = Byte(list(Z)) yy = [Byte(list(_Y)) for _Y in YY] \end{sageverbatim} In lines 3 and 4 lists of strings for the names of coefficients for the byte variables $\Byt{x}$, $\Byt{z}$, and $\Byt{y}_{0}$, \ldots, $\Byt{y}_{252}$ are generated.

 Then, as in Listing~\ref{c:polyring}, in line 5 a Boolean polynomial ring for these coefficients is constructed, assigning $GF(2)$ properties to them, in line 6 the coefficients are made available as variables and in line 7 a polynomial ring over the Boolean polynomial ring \lstinline|B| is constructed and from that in line 8, eventually, the quotient ring \lstinline|Byte| with modulus $m(t)$.